 Print-on-demand t-shirt businesses are booming; it’s no surprise why.
-Upgrading dropshipping to pro level, print-on-demand eCommerce business models allow new and established online sellers to create white-label, original products without a massive investment in pre-ordering stock.
+Upgrading dropshipping to pro-level, print-on-demand product business models allow new and established online sellers to create white-label, original products without a massive investment in pre-ordering stock.
 Printing and paying for products only after a sale has been secured is a cost-effective way to test new designs or niche categories, or scale up your online store with minimal startup costs.

 Newbie Tip: If you’re not an eCommerce entrepreneur just yet but are considering launching a new print-on-demand t-shirt business, then you will want to read this post first.

 Whether you’re a new eCommerce store owner looking to improve traffic or a well-established print-on-demand t-shirt business wanting to take revenue to the next level, this post is for you!

 In this post, we take you through everything you need to know to successfully manage the marketing of your print-on-demand t-shirt business on your journey to 7 figures.

 Before we get into our top print-on-demand t-shirt business marketing strategies and must-haves, you want to be sure that you have laid the foundation for scaling success.
 Here are three questions to ask yourself to ensure your print-on-demand t-shirt business has a solid foundation.

 1. Do You Know Your Target Audience Well Enough?

 The first and most important thing to consider when laying the foundation for a print-on-demand store is your target audience.
 You need to know exactly who you are talking to and then split them further into segments so that you can dig deeper.

 The key to the success of any print-on-demand business is ensuring that you have a good understanding of the niche and segments within you are trying to reach.
 For example, it’s not enough to just say, “I want to sell and market t-shirts to women”; you need to ask yourself: